jstremme/DATA512-Research/final_project/README.md

   - a 2.7 GHz Intel Core i7 processor
   - 16 GB 2133 MHz LPDDR3 memory

-Documentation for Python can be found here: https://docs.python.org/3.7/
-Documentation for Jupyter Notebook can be found here: http://jupyter-notebook.readthedocs.io/en/latest/
+Documentation for Python can be found here: https://docs.python.org/3.7/ and documentation for Jupyter Notebook can be found here: http://jupyter-notebook.readthedocs.io/en/latest/.

 The following Python packages were used:
 - pandas 0.24.2